5 fun ways to improve YOUR Spanish this summer

 If you’re looking to improve your Spanish (or at least maintain it), summer is a great time to do it!
 You know the old adage, “If you don’t use it, you lose it.”
 Let us help you figure out fun ways to use your Spanish and improve it this season.

 At Calico Spanish, we build curriculum anyone can use to teach young children to speak real Spanish to real people.
-That means our Stories curriculum is full of the comprehensible input children need to acquire useful language
+That means our industry-leading curriculum is full of the comprehensible input children need to acquire useful language

 It also means we’ve got the open-and-go lesson plans that save teachers and parents time and stress – regardless of their Spanish ability.